Aikido is ...

 the right way"

 Aikido training gives us the opportunity to practice "doing the right thing the right way".
 But what is the right thing to do and what is not?
+The simple question therefore is: 'what's right and what's wrong'?
 This seems not quit so clear if we think about it.
 Sometimes a thing seems right, but sometimes the same thing seems not so right anymore.
-So, how can we be sure to do the right thing?
+So, how can we be sure about it?

-One criteria could be, if we are able to give joy to others, to make them happy, then it should be right.
+Well, one of the criteria to base our decisions on, could be, if we are able to give joy to others, to make them happy, then it should be right.
 If we make other's feel sad or angry, then most likely it's not quite right.
 If we look at it in a basic way, the question is, what makes us happy and what makes us sad or even trigger anger in us?

 "winning is fun,